 Posters can be included in the conference proceedings (max.
 5 pages), provided they are accepted by

 the scientific committee.

 Venue: Palais des Académies / Paleis der Academiën, rue Ducale / Hertogsstraat 1 - B-1000 BRUSSELS

-60 EUR (free for speakers and students, except for PhD students)
+60 EUR (free for speakers, poster authors and students, except for PhD students)